Written by Katherine Flynn, Australia

 It looked like prayer offered up by others on my behalf in total submission to His will for my life.
 And in that surrender, in that wrestle, in that mayhem, finally there was peace.
 I was called to worship Him.

-Along with my spiritual healing, I did a lot of EMDR (Eye Movement Desensitisation Reprocessing—with Clinical Psychologists, and still occasionally do), completed SOZO sessions, Elijah House Ministries Australia and Christian Counselling.
+Along with my spiritual healing, I did a lot of EMDR (Eye Movement Desensitisation Reprocessing—with Clinical Psychologists, and still occasionally do), completed SOZO sessions, as well as counselling sessions with Elijah House Ministries Australia and Christian Counselling.

 All these helped me to turn my life around—step by step.